Many or all companies we feature compensate us. Compensation and editorial

 The amount you can borrow with a HELOC depends on your available home equity and your lender’s loan-to-value ratio (LTV) requirements.

-You would rarely want to take out all the equity in your home because if values were to decline and you were in a position where you had to sell your home due to a job loss or job move, the selling price might not cover the total amount you owe on your mortgage and HELOC.
 In this case, you would need to come up with the difference—what you owe beyond what you can sell the house for—from other sources, such as savings, investments, or other assets.
 Typically, you want to leave yourself with a 5% to 10% equity buffer after using your HELOC.
-If home values continue to increase, you can always either take out a new larger HELOC or ask for an increase of your current one
+If home values continue to increase, you could take out a new, larger HELOC or ask to increase your current one.

 The role of loan-to-value